lcherone/lxc-query/docs/index.md

 ## Developer Support / Sponsor

-If you use this libary and somehow make money from it, or you just want to show your appreciation, please feel free to make a donation [https://www.paypal.me/lcherone](https://www.paypal.me/lcherone)
+If you use this library and some how make money from it, or you just want to show your appreciation, please feel free to make a donation [https://www.paypal.me/lcherone](https://www.paypal.me/lcherone) thanks.

 ## Credits